cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/navigating-data-from-phyloseq-into-microbiomestat.md

   with MicrobiomeStat.
 ---

-# Navigating Data from Phyloseq into MicrobiomeStat
+# Converting Data from Phyloseq into MicrobiomeStat

 This guide is tailored for users who already possess a Phyloseq object.
 If you haven't yet successfully constructed a Phyloseq object, we recommend reviewing this tutorial for guidance.&#x20;